 This can create some significant challenges.
 You can overcome these challenges by optimizing your software delivery pipeline.

-A software delivery pipeline is a set of processes that can be automated to compile, build, and deploy code to production as efficiently as possible.
+A delivery pipeline is a set of processes that can be automated to compile and build and deploy code to production as efficiently as possible.